Rotational elasticity and couplings to linear elasticity: Statement of the static problem

 The functional~(\ref{eqn_elas}) is obviously positive definite if the elastic moduli $\lambda$ and $\mu$ are assumed to be positive.
 Similarly, the functional~(\ref{eqn_lin}) is also positive definite provided that $\alpha$ and $\beta$ are positive.
 Therefore, when comparing the nonlinear functional~(\ref{eqn_gen2}), which is positive definite provided $c_i > 0$ for $i=1,2,3$, with the linear elasticity functional~(\ref{eqn_elas}), we are led to identify

 This immediately suggests that Poisson's ratio for our rotational medium may not be between $-1$ and $1/2$ and, moreover, that the transverse wave velocity may be greater than the longitudinal wave velocity.
-By straightforward comparison we find for Poisson's ratio $\sigma$ and Young's modulus $E$, respectively
+By straightforward comparison we find the rotational analogues for Poisson's ratio $\nu$ and Young's modulus $E$, respectively

+see also~\cite{Neff:2010}.
 Thus, by choosing the constants $c_i>0$ appropriately, it is possible to define materials with negative Poisson's ratio, also known as auxetic materials, see~\cite{Lakes:1987}.
-For ordinary materials with positive Young's modulus $E>0$ and positive Poisson's ratio in the range $\sigma \in (0,1/2)$, our positive constants have to satisfy $c_1 > 3c_2 + c_3$.
-An auxetic material with $\sigma \in (-1,0)$ is realised when $2c_2 < c_1 < 3c_2 + c_3$.
+For ordinary materials with positive Young's modulus $E>0$ and positive Poisson's ratio in the range $\nu \in (0,1/2)$, our positive constants have to satisfy $c_1 > 3c_2 + c_3$.
+An auxetic material with $\nu \in (-1,0)$ is realised when $2c_2 < c_1 < 3c_2 + c_3$.

 Moreover, the constants $c_i>0$ can also be chosen so that the analogous linearised functional~(\ref{eqn_elas}) is not positive definite while the nonlinear theory in fact is.
 This fact is important when stability is investigated.